DN6/giffusion/README.md

 Composable diffusion tends to preserve the components of the individual prompts better than a single text prompt.

-To compose your prompts, simply separate them using an '|'.
+To compose your prompts, simply separate them using a '|'.
 For example

 ```
 0: A red house | a lightning storm